ev3dev/ev3dev.github.io/docs/tutorials/setting-up-an-nfs-file-share.md

 ## How To Do It - EV3

-On the client - ev3dev - side, we need to create a system mount unit in order to mount our newly created NFS share. **Note**: The classic way of mounting the NFS share via an entry in /etc/fstab does not work!
+On the client - ev3dev - side, we need to create, test and enable a systemd `mount.unit` file in order to mount our newly created NFS share. {% include /style/icon.html type="warning" %}

-First off, we need the NFS kernel module.
-Open an SSH connection to ev3dev and type the following:

-    modprobe nfs

-To make this persistent across reboots, we need to add NFS to the module file:

-    echo NFS >> /etc/modules
+The classic way of mounting the NFS share via an entry in /etc/fstab does not work!
+{: .alert .alert-warning}

-Next, we need to create a system mount unit file.
+First off, we need to create our `mount.unit` file.
 This file needs to be named after the directory where we want to mount our NSF share, with the slashes replaced by hyphens.
 For this tutorial, we will mount the NFS share at `/home/robot/nfsshare/` - feel free to change this to suit your needs.

 Create and open the file `/etc/systemd/system/home-robot-nfsshare.mount`.
 Add the following sections: